hdShang/arxiv-daily/docs/cs-AI/2025-06-16/papers/250613583v1-can-you-see-how-i-learn-human-observers-inferences-about-reinforceme.md

 ---
 layout: default
-title: Can you see how I learn?
-Human observers' inferences about Reinforcement Learning agents' learning processes
+title: "Can you see how I learn?
+Human observers' inferences about Reinforcement Learning agents' learning processes"
 ---

 # Can you see how I learn?
 Human observers' inferences about Reinforcement Learning agents' learning processes